fbcoder/sokoban/README.md

 This is just a clone of the popular crate pushing game sokoban.

 ## Controls
-Arrow keys to move
+* Move : Arrow keys
+* Undo move: u
+* Reset level: r

 ## Browser
 Mainly tested in Firefox, but I intend to support multiple browsers.
 Sometimes I also test with Chromium.

 ## TODO
-* Respond to arrow keys in webkit.
 * Align interface, different fonts and colors.
 * More levels.